OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - Public/private vulnerability disclosures (e.g. for 3rd party libraries)
 - Bug bounties

+All defects should be qualified to ensure that the records only contain valid and significant issues.

 Manageability should be considered.
 Within reason, it should possible to avoid duplicate defects being recorded (i.e. it should be easy to browse/search for similar issues).
 Defects that are duplicates should be merged.
 Issues that are very similar, particularly if they are remediated in the same way, could be grouped together.

+The organisation should use these records to make decisions and resolve vulnerabilities.
+They should be updated when issues are resolved, tracking vulnerabilities over time.
+Security testing should be employed to ensure fixes are effective.
+Refer to [Verification > Security Testing](../../verification/v-security-testing).

 #### Maturity Questions
 ##### Q 1